konstan10/EC327-Project/README.md

 Create a MathWorks account, sign in and install software, and activate software.

-Step 2: Download MATLAB's Image Processing Toolbox.
+Step 2: Download MATLAB's Image Processing Toolbox and Computer Vision Toolbox.

 Go to MATLAB's commmand window and to the top right corner, click on Add-Ons, click Get Add-ons, and then type Image Processing Toolbox in the Add-on Explorer and install.
+Then do the same for Computer Vision Toolbox.

 Step 3: Download Video Stabilization Application